otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 The non-interactive DAKE below is based on the XZDH protocol.
 It starts when the Responder requests the Initiator's Prekey Ensemble from an untrusted Prekey Server.
 The Initiator's long-term public key should be verified by the Responder.
 The Responder then generates their ephemeral keys and derives a Mixed shared secret.
-These are used to start the Double Ratchet Algorithm and send an encrypted data messages with the final message of the non-interactive DAKE, called the Non-Interactive-Auth message.
+These are used to start the Double Ratchet Algorithm and allow for sending a data message directly after the DAKE.
 Subsequent encrypted messages can be sent after this.

 #### Long-lived secret ephemeral key material